vincentbarr/vincentbarr.github.com/_posts/2019-08-28-nyc-dancing.md

 In contrast, curating experiences is inconvenient.

-Finding great artists, venues, and events who reliably deliver both music and atmosphere for shameless dancing requires a different form of effort and coordination: putting clothes on, leaving the house, travel time, waiting for a specific day of the week and time of day, physical presence, and so forth.
+Finding artists and venues who, together, reliably deliver both music and atmosphere for shameless dancing requires a different form of effort and coordination: putting clothes on, leaving the house, travel time, waiting for a specific day of the week and time of day, physical presence, and so forth.

 After nine years of rhythmic trial and error, I will share my favorite places to dance in the city of New York.